Ethnikos Piraeus F.C.: 1920s–1930s

 Ethnikos was Piraeus Champion in 1927–28, but lost the national championship to Aris.
 The following year Ethnikos was Piraeus Champion once again, but the national championship was not played.

 In 1932–33 Ethnikos won the Greek Cup, the club’s only major title.
-Ethnikos eliminated Apollon in the Quarterfinals and Olympiacos in the Semifinals before meeting Aris in the Final.
+Ethnikos eliminated A.E.K. in the second round, Apollon in the Quarterfinals and Olympiacos in the Semifinals before meeting Aris in the Final.
 Ethnikos and Aris played to a 2–2 draw in Thessaloniki, but Ethnikos won the replay 2–1 and took the Cup.

-In 1934–35 Ethnikos was again Piraeus Champion, and then champion of the South Division, while Aris was champion of the North Division, but Ethnikos and Aris were prevented from playing each other for the national championship.
+In 1934–35 Ethnikos was again Piraeus Champion, and then champion of the South Division, while Aris was champion of the North Division, but Ethnikos and Aris were prevented from playing each other for the national championship due to preparation of the national team for the Balkan Cup.

 Ethnikos won another Piraeus Championship in 1938–39, but lost the South Division by 2 points, just missing out on a chance to play for the national championship.

 Ethnikos reached the Semifinals of the Greek Cup in 1938–39 and 1939–40, but lost to PAOK and Panathinaikos, respectively.

 1950s: the Puskás affair

-The Ethnikos teams of the mid- to late 1950s are considered by many to be Ethnikos' greatest teams.
+The Ethnikos teams of the mid-to late 1950s are considered by many to be Ethnikos' greatest teams.

 In 1955–56 Ethnikos finished 2nd in Greece, just 1 point behind champions Olympiacos.

 In 1956–57 a scandal robbed Ethnikos of the national championship.
 With 4 matches left in the national championship, Ethnikos was favorite for the title, and next on the schedule was Olympiacos, who Ethnikos had already defeated earlier in the season.
 Prior to the Olympiacos match though, Ethnikos was disqualified from the championship, on the accusation of professionalism, as they had allegedly been in contact with Hungarian stars Ferenc Puskás, Zoltan Czibor and Sándor Kocsis.
-According to the press the club had agreed with the three Hungarian internationals.
+According to the press the club had an almost done deal with the Hungarian internationals.
 Ethnikos was docked 4 points and not allowed to play the final 4 matches of the season, and Olympiacos took the championship.